GraspIO/docs-developers-guide/OutputFormat/GeneratorAPI.md

 ### stack()

-Returns a list with all elements that lead from the root to the current element.
+Returns a list with all elements that lead from the model root element to the current one.